 We provide assistance in researching stalking

 That Strongwood is experienced in solving stalking cases is not entirely unknown to most.
-Nico van den Dries and his team have been the regular face of the TV program alongside presenter Thijs Zeeman for five seasons.
+Nico van den Dries and his team were the regular face of the TV program alongside presenter Thijs Zeeman for seven seasons.
 Stalked.
+Both have been associated with the program since 2020 Zeeman Confronts: Stalkers.

 Stalking disrupts the victim's life, sometimes for months or even years.